auriq/essentia_docs/source/reference/manpages/udb.spec.rst

     99.1.2.3|10.0.0.2:10013

   #
-  # "@Port:port" set the port number for any servers without a port spec.
+  # "@Port:Port" sets the port number for any servers without a port spec.
   # o Optional, default is 10010.
-  # o The port number must follow the keyword immediately.
   #
   @Port:10010

   #
   # "@Table:TabName" starts a table spec:
-  # o TabName is the name of the table being defined.
-It must follow the
+  # o TabName is the name of the table (case insensitive).
+It can contain
-  #   keyword immediately.
-  # o TabName restrictions:
-  #   o Case insensitive.
-  #   o Up to 31 bytes long.
-  #   o Can contain alphanumeric and '_' characters only.
-The first
+  #   up to 31 alphanumeric and '_' characters.
+The first character cannot
-  #     character cannot be a digit.
+  #   be a digit.
   # o Subsequent lines are column specs in the form "Type[,Atr]:ColName".
+  #   Up to 255 columns can be specified.
   # o Column Types are:
   #   o S - String.
   #   o F - Double precision floating point.